benalperim/Web_Sukit/Project1-Skeleton/README.md

         -u username
             ~ username you want to connect as, guest is defualt.
         -t testfile
             ~ uses test files to call a command.
+This will spawn 4 different terminals, automatically testing (when turning in) help, info, list, and quit.

 ----------------------------------------